tjhrulz/Monstercat-Suite/README.md

 - [ ] Replace # with - in top process meter?
 Look into network version of the meters and possibly remove duplicate
 - [ ] Decide if I want to make max for top process meters be less user configurable/Require more knowledge of your machine to change (How many cores)
 - [ ] Add news RSS
-- [ ] Weather stuffs (May be hard with free weather services (yahoo) shutting down and not wanting to expose private keys for weather apps, may look into how DINAJ is doing it
+- [ ] Weather stuffs (May be hard with free weather services (yahoo) shutting down and not wanting to expose private keys for weather apps, may look into how DINAJ is doing it.
+Update: Uses regex page parsing and I hate that as it is likely to break, may just make users supply their own key on one version and regex the other version
 - [ ] Calendar for the month meter
 - [ ] Appointments meter
 - [ ] Add blur effect to album art background toggle, since as I learned album art is not high res